slatedocs/slate/source/index.md

 # Introduction

+> As you scroll through the page, you can follow these code snippets to try the API for yourself.

 The SafetyCulture API gives you direct access to your data in the SafetyCulture platform.

 The API supports read-only access to your audit data and attached images or media.
 Audits can be retrieved individually,